microsoft/azuredevopslabs/labs/vstsextend/dockerjava/readme.md

 ### What's covered in this lab

-In this lab, you will learn how you can use Release Management(RM) in Visual Studio Team Services (VSTS) to deploy a container Java web application to an Azure web app for containers.
+In this lab, you will learn how you can set up a Continuous Integration (CI) and Continuous Delivery (CD) pipelines with Azure Pipelines to deploy a container-based Java web application to an Azure web app for containers.

 This lab will show how you can